sebdehne/dehnes.com/_posts/2015-10-11-22kW_charger_and_transformer_soft_start.markdown

  In order to get 400V, a transformer is needed.
 In this project, you can see how I built my own 22kW charging station using a cheap second hand transformer.
 I will also show you how you can soft start such a transformer to overcome the problem of high inrush current.

+In the [previous post](/electronics/2015/10/08/soldering_thermal_fuse.html), I showed you how to solder those thermal fused without damaging them.

 {% include youtube.html %}